StephenAnyanwu/Images/README.md

 # Images
-This repository contains image files for diagram description of some projects in other repositories.
+This repository contains image files for diagram description of projects in other  RL-Projects repository.